-The most common judgements and hesitations of a long distance relationship are:
+The most common judgments and hesitations of a long distance couples are:

 - A cheating partner

-Reality is though, they don’t know your partner, only you know your partner and your relationship.
-Trust your gut and your own judgement.
+The reality is though, they don’t know your partner, only you know your partner and your relationship.
+Trust your gut and your own judgment.

 These negative opinions are really hard to digest in the beginning.
 To prevent people from getting inside your head, don’t even talk about it if you don’t have to.
 This is a great long distance relationship tip because people can get to you.

 People can be negative and if someone doesn’t know the full situation, why overexplain to try to get reassurance?
-It’s a waste of unneccessary energy.
+It’s a waste of unnecessary energy.

 Save your confidence and your energy and talk about your relationship with your partner who truly is aware of everything.